ryanrolds/blog/content/posts/self_employed.md

 I'm exploring integrating Plant Ranger with Home Assistant.
 The integration will send data from all plant sensors supported by HA and display Plant Ranger alerts and recommendations in Home Assistant.
 Home Assistant's developer API is complex.
 All of this is going to take months to build, launch, and grow.

 I still need to pay bills.
-To do this, Digital Buttes is offering IT contracting and consulting services.
+To do this, Digital Buttes offers IT contracting and consulting services.
 I landed my first contract in early May and am committed for at least the next several months.
 My biggest fear right now is lead generation.
 Kali and I are iterating on business cards & marketing and I'm going to start attending Eugene and Portland networking events.

+> If your team needs help updating applications, migrating to the cloud, containerizing workloads, or implementing DevOps/GitOps practices, please reach to [ryan@digitalbuttes.com](mailto:ryan@digitalbuttes.com).

 ## The Future